-If people break every Sabu statue, it isn’t Sabuko who is waiting to fight River City Girls’ heroines at the end.
+If people break every Sabu statue to get the Mami earring and have beaten the game once and fought Sabuko for the Hasabe earring, then equip both, it isn’t Sabuko who is waiting to fight River City Girls’ heroines at the end.
 Instead, a boss fight against both Hasebe and Mami ensues.
 Misako and Kyoko express their shock and say it doesn’t make sense for the other two girls to appear.
 Hasebe and Mami taunt them, and a fight begins.
 It’s a rather difficult one, with the duo teaming up for some attacks.
 Also, once you get them down to the final third of their health bar, one will be knocked out ahead of the other.
 The soul of the defeated girl will careen around the screen and the survivor will be enraged and powered up, with an additional life bar segment added.
 The soul will send projectiles at the players, and the survivor will be invincible unless you first attack the soul to send it careening before pulling off a combo.
 (It can be very difficult to accurately judge the right position of the soul when attacking it.)

 Once you “win” against Hasebe and Mami, you receive an official explanation.
 The two note that Kunio and Riki barely remember Misako and Kyoko, and it’s because the duo only dated those girls in one game: Shin Nekketsu Kouha: Kunio-tachi no Banka for the Super Famicom.
 In that installment, the two are playable characters and considered their girlfriends who help clear their names.
 Kyoko only appeared in four games total, with two being the competitive, sports-related ones.
 Misako, meanwhile, showed up in plenty of other games, but they tended to be titles like Super Dodge Ball and River City Super Sports Challenge: All Stars Special.
 While Hasebe doesn’t have as much of a history as an official girlfriend, multiple games note that she is Kunio’s childhood friend.
 Mami, on the other hand, repeatedly comes up as Riki’s love interest.